Mark-Venture/Documents/DroidLink_Sequences_How-To.md

    How did I know that was the command for Failure Mode?
 I looked at the commands here -> https://github.com/reeltwo/AstroPixelsPlus/tree/main   and https://r2djp.gitbook.io/astropixels/advanced/interfacing

-   NOTE: AstroPixel commands in Droidlink need to start with :AP  rather than LE if you were using an Astropixel without DroidLink, hence the command is :APLE20000
+   NOTE: AstroPixel commands in Droidlink need to start with @APLE followed by the rest of the AstroPixel Plus command,  rather than :LE if you were using an Astropixel without DroidLink, hence the command is @APLE20000

 6. Test calling your Maestro sequences